 Standing on the ground-level atrium of the Wanamaker Building, the Wanamaker organ and its massive pipes are an incredibly impressive sight.
 However, listening to it play is something that has to be heard in person to be believed.
 I’m personally not a huge fan of organ music; however, the sound of the Wanamaker Organ is breathtaking.

-Concerts are put on Monday to Saturday at noon.
-There is also a second concert on Mondays, Tuesdays, Thursdays, and Saturdays at 5:30pm.
-And, on Wednesdays and Fridays, they hold a second concert at 7pm.
-These 45-minute concerts feature a wide variety of music, all performed on one of the most beautiful sounding instruments in the world.
+These 45-minute concerts feature a wide variety of music, all performed on one of the most beautiful-sounding instruments in the world.
 Truthfully, it’s a bit awkward to stand in the middle of a department store, the Wanamaker Organ location, while listening to a concert, but it’s worth it without a doubt.

 During the holiday season, Macy’s puts on its Christmas Light Show from the day after Thanksgiving through December 31.
 While the show doesn’t seem to have changed much since it was introduced in 1956, the quaintness of the show is charming.
 Sure, it might not be as high-tech and flashy as the nearby Comcast Holiday Spectacular, but it’s still worth checking out the holiday show.

-The show occurs every even hour between 10am and 8pm, seven days a week.
-However, if you can, visit during the noon show, as it is immediately followed by a live concert featuring Christmas music performed on the live organ.
+In 2023, the show will be held Monday-Saturday at 10:30 am, 12 pm, 2 pm, 4 pm, and 6 pm.
+On Sundays, it will be shown at 12 pm, 2 pm, and 4 pm.
+However, if you can, visit during the noon or 6 pm shows (every day but Sunday), as they are immediately followed by a live concert featuring Christmas music performed live on the organ.
 When I visited, the powerful reverberation of the organ during “Oh Come All Ye Faithful” was especially beautiful.